Young, have hypertension — How to cope?

 It's tempting to take a "wait and see" approach and hope that your blood pressure and other life stressors will improve on their own.
 However, you may see results more quickly if you tackle these problems head on — especially if hypertension and/or chronic stress have been ongoing issues for you.
 First, it may be helpful to identify the source(s) of your stress and then take steps to help yourself relax.
 Exercise, adequate rest, deep breathing, and a variety of other relaxation techniques can keep stress at bay and boost your energy.
-For more student-friendly stress management techniques, see Stress at the start of school in the Go Ask Alice! archives.

 In addition to managing stress, here are some specific lifestyle changes that may help lower your blood pressure:

 - Exercise regularly.
 Aim for 150 minutes of physical activity per week, or about 30 minutes a day for five days.
 You can break this up into segments of as little as 10 minutes at a time and still gain the benefits of exercise.

 - Eat well.
 Stock up on fresh fruits and veggies and low-fat dairy, and cut down on fatty and salty foods.

 - If you have diabetes, keep your blood sugar under control.

 - Trim down if you are overweight.
 Excess weight strains the heart.
 In some cases, weight loss may be the only treatment needed to reduce your blood pressure.